Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations: Validation

-\new{The control gains related to motion and force control used in \eqref{eq:motion} and \eqref{eq:force} are selected according to the baseline impedance controller used in the previous work.
+The control gains related to motion and force control used in \eqref{eq:motion} and \eqref{eq:force} are selected according to the baseline impedance controller used in the previous work.
 For the gain $k_n$ used in the normal-force-based torque control in \eqref{eq:torque}, a heuristic tuning method was applied.
 An initial guess was based on the ratio between the magnitude of the system's maximum applicable torque within saturation and the desired pushing force $f^d$.
 Then we adjusted the initial gain value until the system gave a robust tip-over recovery and avoidance behavior even in the presence of the measured uncertainties.
-For simulating the actuator saturation of the physical platform, the upper and lower limits of the controlled torque are set to $\pm 5$ \si{\newton\meter} in the simulations, with $k_n=0.5$.}
+For simulating the actuator saturation of the physical platform, the upper and lower limits of the controlled torque are set to $\pm 5$ \si{\newton\meter} in the simulations, with $k_n=0.5$.
+The margin $\delta_F$ introduced in Sec.~\ref{sec:tip-over} is set to $1\si{\newton}$.